Writing a PhD research proposal? Avoid these 3 common mistakes!

 Need step-by-step help with your proposal?

-If you want me to walk you through the process of preparing your research proposal, check out my self-study guide and planner pack, available in my Etsy shop.
-Click here to check it out!
+If you want me to walk you through the process of preparing your research proposal, check out my self-study guide and planner pack, details below!